 Symptoms of this condition can occur early in pregnancy and may peak between 9 and 16 weeks.
 This eliminates uterine weight as a main causal factor for the symptom.

+A study published in February 2022 indicated that severe urinary retention during pregnancy is an uncommon form of pelvic floor dysfunction and occurs in approximately 1-in-1000 pregnancies.
 Women need to tell their HCP if they are experiencing voiding trouble, as possible causes include a retroverted uterus, fibroids, an incarcerated uterus, ectopic pregnancy, lower genital tract infection, pelvic inflammatory disease, and lumbar disk disease, most of which need immediate treatment.

 Urgency is an abrupt, strong, often overwhelming need to urinate that may or may not produce urine when a woman attempts to urinate.
 This symptom is more common in pregnant women who have a UTI.